visheshd/visheshd.github.io/_posts/2015-07-07-bill-on-a-birthday.md

 	Team XXfone

 Now, this is not a zero cost gesture.
 You have to count in the development time that would be needed to bake this in and the interest that it would cost the company as it accumulates over millions of accounts.
-But it is certainly is low enough and close to nothing compared to the user experience that the user will have.
+But it certainly is low enough and close to nothing compared to the user experience that the user will have.
 No bill from you to look at on a birthday!
 And the fact that you cared to that extent!
+Would love to get few more suggestions on what could be done that is close to "no cost" but could make the user's day in similar scenarios.

 This actually hinges into another subject, how to best use personal info to the benefit of the user without creeping the hell out of them.
 Also, how much information is at minimum necessary to seek out for a user so you can best serve them?
-We will look at these questions in the upcoming posts.
+Will look at these questions in the upcoming posts.